0xDBFB7/scientific_standards/README.md

 >
 > It appears that it is time for researchers to step back from doing more experiments and to work together to select the biosystem, the experiment, and the protocol that has a reasonable chance to produce results that can lead to a mechanism of interaction[...].

 It is tempting to dismiss cases where existing best practices were not followed as "bad science"; and certainly some cases are beyond redemption.

-However, systems engineering frowns on the idea of considering failures as exceptions: human factors dictate that some scientists of good concience can make silly mistakes.
+However, systems engineering frowns on the idea of considering failures as exceptions: human factors dictate that scientists of good concience can make silly mistakes; our infrastructure does not make it particularly easy to produce correct results.
 Best practices are often scattered throughout decades or centuries of literature; techniques are "pushed back" into antiquity.

 > "[ideas] that we all hope you have learned in studying science in school-we never explicitly say what this is, but just hope that you catch on by all the examples of scientific investigation.
 It is interesting, therefore, to bring it out now and speak of it explicitly."

 Beyond books, there is no "central clearinghouse" of things which must be followed.

-Despite an arduous literature review, several techniques were missed.

 It's all well and good to retract or pin a letter to the editor on an obviously flawed methodology, but in practice, the damage to the literature (and, regrettably, to society) is usually already committed.